HanDuyNguyen/Data-Science-Projects/XTX Forecasting Challenge/README.md

 ## 2. Data

-The full dataset data-training.csv can be downloaded from https://challenge.xtxmarkets.com/ under the Data Download section.
+The full dataset data-training.csv is provided by the XTX Market company.
+The data consist 31 coluoms and

 ## 3. Evaluation